Wednesday, September 7, 2022

 Sometime after lunch I noticed his white koromo, fresh from the dry cleaners, hanging on the coat rack in the hallway.
 The koromo is a simple kimono style garment that a priest wears under the Okesa, the Buddha’s robe that is worn over the left shoulder.
 With the full robe, not much of the koromo is visible.
 It’s really like ceremonial underwear.

 I went back to my cushion in the zendo.
-When I came up stairs again about 3:30 to fix tea before the last block of sitting, there was Issan in the living room, in his bathrobe, with a little head band, and swear dripping from his forehead behind an ironing board.
+When I came up the stairs again about 3:30 to fix tea before the last block of sitting, there was Issan in the living room, in his bathrobe, with a little head band, and sweat dripping from his forehead behind an ironing board.
 He was ironing the koromo fresh from the dry cleaners.
 I stopped on the stairs and I had to stop myself from telling him to get back to bed, follow his doctor’s orders and save his strength.
 I am sure he saw the shocked look in eyes.
 He turned to me, chuckled and said, “They never get the pleats right.”
 I certainly wasn’t going to argue with a man who was obviously in a deep state of meditation.

 He did preside over the wedding and it was fabulous.
 Steve and Shunko who were also part of the ceremonial team, came home relieved though complaining about the two husband’s gift list of toasters and table service, “Nothing for the Hospice!”
 Issan was quick to diffuse them—it was a very special day for the couple who were setting up house together for the first time.